 As his legend began to grow, Clemente used his spot in the public eye to draw attention to the underprivileged of Latin America.
 To that point, when Nicaragua suffered severe casualties from a massive earthquake in December of 1972, Clemente sent three plane loads of emergency supplies to the victims in Managua.
 Soon after, however, he learned that each had been intercepted by corrupt officials, never reaching the victims.
 Hoping his popularity would help the situation, he personally chartered a plane and loaded it with more supplies on New Year’s Eve.
 Tragically, shortly after takeoff, the plane crashed into the ocean due to a mechanical failure, killing Clemente and all other passengers on board.

 Since his sudden passing, Clemente’s status in the city he loved has only grown in stature and scope.
-As evidenced by the statue just outside PNC Park (the newest home of the Pirates), Clemente, though not a Pittsburgh native, is forever interwoven with the local fabric, a constant point of hope and pride for everyone who calls the Steel City home.
+As evidenced by the statue just outside PNC Park, Clemente, though not a Pittsburgh native, is forever interwoven with the local fabric, a constant point of hope and pride for everyone who calls the Steel City home.